-- Think of yourself as a partner, a coach, or a mentor, not a "leader." - Ask girls what rules they need for safety and what group agreements they need to be a good team. - Understand that girls need time to talk, unwind, and have fun together. - Ask what they think and what they want to do. - Encourage girls to speak their minds. - Provide structure, but don't micromanage. - Give everyone a voice in the group. - Treat girls like partners. - Don't repeat what's said in the group to anyone outside of it (unless necessary for a girl's safety).
+- Think of yourself as a "guide on the side"-a partner, a coach, or a mentor, not a "leader." - Ask girls what rules they need for safety and what group agreements they need to be a good team.
+When girls take the lead in establishing group rules, they're more likely to stick to them! - Understand that girls need time to talk, unwind, and have fun together. - Ask what they think and what they want to do. - Encourage girls to speak their minds. - Provide structure, but don't micromanage. - Give everyone a voice in the group, understanding that "speaking up" may look different for each girl.
+For some, it might mean sharing their ideas in front of the entire group; for others, it could mean submitting a written response or contributing as part of a group. - Treat girls like partners. - Don't repeat what's said in the group to anyone outside of it (unless necessary for a girl's safety).
+See the "report concerns" section below to understand the guardrails.